eProsima/Fast-DDS/examples/cpp/security/README.md

 ## Run the example

 To launch this example, two different terminals are required.
 One of them will run the publisher example application, and the other will run the subscriber application.
-Before running both applications, it is necessary to export the path of the folder where the certificates are located in the environment variable ``CERTS_PATH``:
+Before running the applications, it is necessary to export both the path of the folder where the certificates are located in the environment variable ``CERTS_PATH`` and the path to the corresponding xml profile with ``FASTDDS_DEFAULT_PROFILES_FILE`` (see [XML playground](#xml-profile-playground)):

 * Ubuntu ( / MacOS )